dotnet/dotnet-monitor/documentation/learningPath/collectionrules.md

 ## Collection Rule Architecture

-### Collection Rules Flow

-The implementation of collection rules is distributed between the `dotnet monitor` repo and the [`dotnet diagnostics` repo](https://github.com/dotnet/diagnostics).
+Collection rules' implementation is distributed between the `dotnet monitor` repo and the [`dotnet diagnostics` repo](https://github.com/dotnet/diagnostics).
 The flowchart below shows a simplified version of how `dotnet monitor` and `dotnet diagnostics` interact to run collection rules.

 ```mermaid
 graph LR